D3rrickLa/FortuneLink/documents/notes.md

 -----
-for the application layser, we use DTOS for input and output
+for the application layer, we use DTOS for input and output